Chris Paredes ParadigmLast changed 4/14 12:53A PDT

 Framework / T-USFG

 My ideological predispositions lean negative.
-In the truth sense, I believe most planless affs avoid the resolution for competitive advantages (there is nothing wrong with this given that debate is a game, it just isn't a stellar defense for why I should prefer the aff's model of debate).
-And as an educator, I do not believe there is pedagogical value to a model of debate where the aff gets to avoid debating the resolution.
+As an educator, I do not believe there is pedagogical value to a model of debate where the aff gets to avoid debating the resolution.
+I also believe that most planless affs avoid the resolution for competitive advantages (there is nothing wrong with this given that debate is a game, it just isn't a convincing reason to prefer the aff's model of debate).
 However, I strive for neutrality and I try my hardest to vote for whoever defended their model of debate better.

 For an aff to beat framework arguments in front of me, they need to articulate and defend specific and compelling reasons why they cannot and do not embed their advocacy into a topical policy as well as why resolutional debate is a bad model for the activity.
 "The USFG/system sucks" is not a good reason for that -- I default to believing that you need to do more/better research vs. concluding that systems are bad.
 As the arbitrator in a competition, I default to treating procedural fairness as an impact; an aff team must make a positive case for why education outweighs or why I should prefer substantive fairness.

 For the neg, you have the burden of proving either that fairness outweighs the aff's education or that resolutional debate has better access to education (or a better type of education).
 I believe the negative is on the truth side of both of those arguments, but contextualization and specificity is important in this debate.
+On the issue of fairness, you should not only articulate specific ground loss but impact out the ground loss.
+For example, rather than just saying that the use of non-USFG actors makes it impossible to research, argue that research is the internal link to both clash and a case debate which means fairness is key to both in-round and issue education.
 As someone who works in civil rights law, I generally believe in the potential for reform through laws and systems and that they ameliorate a great deal of harm for the must vulnerable.
 Therefore I give great weight to arguments for why plan-based debate is a better internal link to positive real world change out of debate compared to personal advocacy debate: debate provides valuable portable skills, advocacy for a case is excellent training for advocacy of actual real world policies, etc.

 My default view on various theory (all of which can be overcome by better debating) are as follows: